lgatto/TeachingMaterial/pages/why.md

 code and make suggestions or changes.

 _It's really open source._ &ldquo;Open source&rdquo; is not so open if
 you can't easily study it.
-With github, all of the code easily inspected, as is its entire history.
+With github, all of the code is easily inspected, as is its entire history.

-_Github lowers the barriers to collaboration._  It's dead easy to offer suggested changes to others' code through github.
+_Github lowers the barriers to collaboration._  It's easy to offer suggested changes to others' code through github.
 I was able to [fix a mistake](https://github.com/D-Programming-Language/phobos/commit/903a5e821a54a7dc5a2695e47db3abe2517742fe) in the